Customer pains and strategy

 - How might we make our business more welcoming and inclusive?

 - How might we promote our lower cost package to new audiences?

 I am a ____ and I want _____ so I can ______but_____

 - I am a freelancer and I’d like to go to my local cafe to work so I can feel a part of a community and get out of the house but there is no wifi and I don’t feel welcome to stay longer than 20 minutes.

-Now I have some areas to focus on and ideas to action which will (hopefully) attract some smaller businesses to my small business packages.
-I’ve done this brainstorm quickly, but remember to edit your ideas (which are assumptions) and do the work of talking to your customers, analysing research and demographic trends.
+Remember to edit your ideas (which are assumptions) and do the work of talking to your customers, analysing research and demographic trends.